christofmuc/KnobKraft-orm/docs/upload_acknowledgement_design.md

 ## Call sites and user-visible behavior

 For a single-patch send, `Synth::sendDataFileToSynth()` should submit an upload operation rather than directly invoking the byte sender.
-Add an asynchronous overload/result callback and retain a compatibility wrapper with a default error-reporting sink for callers that do not yet consume results.
+Add `sendDataFileToSynthAsync()` with a result callback and retain the existing virtual method as a compatibility wrapper with a default error-reporting sink for callers that do not yet consume results.
+The distinct name prevents derived classes that override the compatibility method from hiding the asynchronous API.

 For bank sending, replace the immediate loop with a continuation that starts the next program only after the previous program operation succeeds.
 Device-specific bank conversion still passes through `BankSendCapability`; handshake-capable output messages are serialized according to the upload-step rule.